Oklahoma Labor Laws Guide

 Oklahoma minimum wage

-* Under Oklahoma laws, employers must pay their employees the regular minimum wage if their company has at least 10 full-time employees or gross profits of more than $100,000 per year.
-Contrarily, if a company has less than 10 employees and gross profit of $100,000 or less — the minimum wage is as low as $2 per hour.
+Note: Under Oklahoma law, employers must pay their employees the regular minimum wage if their company has at least 10 full-time employees or gross annual profits of more than $100,000.
+Contrarily, if a company has fewer than 10 employees and a gross profit of $100,000 or less, the minimum wage is as low as $2 per hour.

 Exceptions to the minimum wage in Oklahoma

 Not all employees qualify for the minimum wage of $7.25 per hour.
-In line with that, employees are grouped into two categories:
+In line with that, employees are grouped into 2 categories:

-Including the condition for minimum wages stated above, employees who are exempt from minimum wage under the Fair Labor Standards Act (FLSA) are:
+Including the condition for minimum wages stated above, employees who are exempt from minimum wage under the FLSA are:

 Tipped minimum wage in Oklahoma